shreya-51/website_quality_classifier/README.md

  * extra: provided function to tune between precision and recall while choosing model

 Note: Found it very hard to quantify "logical reasoning".
 An interesting approach attempted: poking the latent space of an autoencoder to find the "logical reasoning axis", then projecting various passages along this access to see how much "logical reasoning" it had.
-Could possibly work if "logical resoning" was further defined + more data + more computational resources.
+Could possibly work if "logical resoning" was further defined + more of the data was parsed + more computational resources.

 ## Data Preperation